omarsmak/kafka-consumer-lag-monitoring/README.md

  ```
  docker run -p 9000:9000 --rm omarsmak/kafka-consumer-lag-monitoring:latest -b kafka1:9092,kafka2:9092,kafka3:9092 -c "my_awesome_consumer_group_01" -m "prometheus" -i 5000 -p 9000
  ```
  **Note:** By default, port `9000` is exposed by the docker image, hence you **should avoid** overrding the client's HTTP port through the client's startup arguments (`--http.port`) as described below when you run the client through docker container and leave it to the default of `9000`.
-However you can still change the corresponding docker mapped port to anyone of your choice.
+However you can still change the corresponding docker mapped port to anything of your choice.

 ## Usage
     java -jar kafka-consumer-lag-monitoring.jar -h